tipsi/tipsi-twitter/README.md

 ### Result

-A `result` object returned after successful Twitter auth.
+A `result` object will be returned after successful Twitter auth.

 ##### `token`